AdaCore/gnatstudio/docs/users_guide/main_window.rst

 Some references are displayed with an additional "(dispatching)" text, which indicates the call to the entity is not explicit in the sources but could potentially occur through dynamic dispatching.
-(This depends on what arguments are passed to the caller at run time; it's possible the subprogram is in fact never called.)
+(This depends on what arguments are passed to the caller at run time; it is possible the subprogram is in fact never called.)

 .. index:: contextual menu; calls